coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/rebase.md

 - [ ] Now that untagging is done, give a heads up to rpm-ostree developers that N-2 packages have been untagged and that they may need to update their CI compose tests to freeze on a newer FCOS commit.

 - [ ] Remove the N-2 signing key from the tag info for the coreos-pool tag.
-The following commands view the current settings and then update the list to the 33/34/35 keys.
+The following commands view the current settings and then update the list to the N-1/N/N+1 keys.
 You'll most likely have to get someone from releng to run the second command (`edit-tag`).
     - `koji taginfo coreos-pool`
-    - `koji edit-tag coreos-pool -x tag2distrepo.keys="9570ff31 45719a39 9867c58f"`
+    - `koji edit-tag coreos-pool -x tag2distrepo.keys="<N-1 key> <N key> <N+1 key>"`

 ## At Branching